shinkiseki/MorePortraitsInZero/README.md

 *   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits, as well as the development of a compatible version of the Inevitable Zero mod.

 ## Changelog
+*   2023-01-15: Released v1.1.0.
+Updated scena files to be compatible with latest patch v1.4.4.
+Fixed several text boxes and typos.
 *   2022-12-27: Updated README to indicate process of making mod compatible with new patch v1.4.2.
 *   2022-12-22: Released v1.0.2.
 Fixed issue with a Mireille text box in Bellguard Gate (t2020.bin).
 Made updates to the creation proess document.
 *   2022-11-14: Updated README to move the section about the creation process from the README to a separately uploaded file.